levywanke/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called main.h
 * Don’t forget to push your header file

+* File: `0-reset_to_98.c` Write a function that takes a pointer to an int as parameter and updates the value it points to to 98